tanxzen/Class10CS/CH02/README.md

 ---

-# HOW TO WRITE A C PROGRAM | NEED TO UNDERSTAND
+# HOW TO WRITE A C PROGRAM | WRITING A C PROGRAM

 ### To write a program , you need to understand the language properly i will try to make you understand some concepts and rule .